phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

 ### ConfigKit::Schema

 Everything starts with `ConfigKit::Schema`.
 This is a class that lets you define a schema of supported configuration keys, their types and other properties like default values.
-Default values may either be static or dynamically calculated. `ConfigKit::Schema` also allows data validation against the schema.
+Default values may either be static or dynamically calculated.
+The type information defined in a `ConfigKit::Schema` allows data validation against the schema.

 ### ConfigKit::Store

-There is also `ConfigKit::Store`.
-This is a class that stores configuration values in such a way that it respects a schema.
+`ConfigKit::Store` is a class that stores configuration values in such a way that it respects a schema.
 The values supplied to and stored in `ConfigKit::Store` are JSON values (i.e. of the `Json::Value` type), although Store uses the schema to validate that you are actually putting the right JSON types in the Store.

 `ConfigKit::Store` also keeps track of which values are explicitly supplied and which ones are not.